Close Menu

 Details Expanded:

-- Infrastructure for Inclusion: Dedicated homes for the elderly and disabled are designed with Śayyā-racana (ergonomic beds, art #11) for comfort and accessibility.
-Schools for special-needs children use adaptive tech and Vedic storytelling to foster learning.
+• Infrastructure for Inclusion: Dedicated homes for the elderly and disabled are designed with Śayyā-racana (ergonomic beds) for comfort and accessibility.
+Schools for children with special needs use adaptive technology and Vedic storytelling to foster learning.

-- Economic Support: Job programs train the vulnerable in crafts or tech support roles, ensuring financial independence.
-Karma Yoga-inspired volunteer networks provide caregiving and mentorship.
+• Economic Support: Job programs train vulnerable individuals in crafts or technical support roles, ensuring financial independence.
+Karma Yoga-inspired volunteer networks offer caregiving and mentorship services.

 Social Benefits Expanded:

-- Dignity and Opportunity: Inclusive programs reduce homelessness and despair, giving the elderly and disabled a sense of purpose.
-For example, craft workshops for the disabled generate income and social respect.
+• Dignity and Opportunity: Inclusive programs reduce homelessness and despair, giving the elderly and disabled a sense of purpose.
+For example, craft workshops for people with disabilities generate income and social respect.

 8. Advanced Healthcare